 You must adhere to some important rules and it is also possible to have a nice holiday on the entire island.
 And if you follow these rules, you and the others will remain safe, even if you unexpectedly meet someone who has corona.
 These are the same rules that you must adhere to if you were to stay in the Netherlands:

 -keeping distance, hygiene and staying at home in case of illness.

 As an extra measure, the wearing of mouth masks has recently become mandatory, making it even safer.

-You will stay in one of our private apartments.
-These are centrally located in Playa del Ingles, and the three complexes are quiet as there are no tour operators.
-So you have no contact with mass tourism in the complex, so you do not have to constantly come into contact with a large number of other guests.
+You stay in one of our private apartments.
+These are centrally located in Playa del Ingles and there are no tour operators in the three complexes.
+So you have no contact with mass tourism, so you do not have to constantly come into contact with a large number of other guests.

 The Canary Islands are committed to protecting the health of travelers and residents.
 That is why some important measures apply:

 1. Before the trip:

 It is mandatory to fill in the personal form that accompanies your trip.
 Make sure you fly with the personal QR code for the trip in question.
 You can start filling out the form (FCS form) at any time prior to your trip, except for the sections related to your health and travel history.
 These last parts are available from two days (from 48 hours) before your arrival in Spain.
 Each passenger must fill in the form and have the corresponding QR code.
 You can do this via the website (FCS Form) or via the mobile SpTH App (install the App via Google Play, by entering SpTH in the search field of Google Play).
 Using the App is the easiest.
 At the time of writing this internet page, the IPhone App was not yet available.
 People with an IPhone can fill in the form anyway via the above website.